Taniela Tupou (rugby union)

-Taniela Tupou (born 10 May 1996), nicknamed "Nella" and the "Tongan Thor", is an Australian professional rugby union player.
-He plays as a tight head prop for the Waratahs in the Super Rugby Pacific and has represented in international rugby.
-Born in Tonga he qualifies for Australia by residency.
+Taniela Tupou (born 10 May 1996), nicknamed "Nella" and the "Tongan Thor", is a professional rugby union player who currently plays as a prop for Top 14 club Racing 92.
+Born in Tonga, Tupou represents Australia at international level.

-Early life and career
+Early life and junior career

+Tupou was born in 1996 in Tongatapu, Tonga's main island.

 Tupou became known as a schoolboy rugby player.
-While playing for Auckland’s Sacred Heart College First XV in 2014, he became an internet sensation for his three tries against Kelston Boys High School, earning him the nickname "Tongan Thor".
+While playing for Auckland's Sacred Heart College First XV in 2014, he became an internet sensation for his three tries against Kelston Boys High School, earning him the nickname "Tongan Thor".

 On 22 June 2014, he was named in the Pacific Barbarians squad, captained by All Black legend Justin Marshall, to play Tonga during the 2014 mid-year rugby union internationals.
 Tonga won the match 36–14 at Mount Smart Stadium in Auckland.

 The following month Tupou was given a deadline to sign a loyalty agreement to be eligible for the New Zealand Schoolboys team.
 However, he declined the offer.
 Despite interest from rugby clubs in France and England as well as New Zealand Super Rugby franchises Chiefs and Blues, Tupou's desire to play for the Wallabies lured him to Australia where his brother, Criff Tupou, resided.

 Michael Cheika, head coach of the New South Wales Waratahs commented that he had an eye on Tupou well before he emerged on television with his three-try effort, but on 12 September 2014 Tupou was officially named in the Queensland Reds squad for the 2015 season.